AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 </div>

 Examples:
-* `listTeam` followed by `deleteTeam 2` deletes the 2nd team in the team list.
+* `listTeam` followed by `deleteTeam p/2` deletes the 2nd team in the team list.
-* `deleteTeam 1` deletes the 1st team in the displayed team list.
+* `deleteTeam p/1` deletes the 1st team in the displayed team list.

 ### Removing a skill from a person : `removeSkill`

 Removes a skill from a person in the address book.

-Format: `removeSkill INDEX SKILL`
+Format: `removeSkill p/INDEX s/SKILL`

 * Removes the specified `SKILL` from the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.